11andrea2233/RAG-Healthcare-Database/readme.md

     Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin feature/your-feature Submit a pull request.

-License

-This project is licensed under the MIT License.
-See LICENSE for details.
-Acknowledgments

-    OpenAI for their powerful language models.
-    FAISS for fast similarity search capabilities.
-    Streamlit for making web app deployment easy.